 Isolating your triggers might require an outside opinion, and working with a coach or a counselor can help change negative financial behaviors, says Davidson.
 Finding a financial coach is cheaper and easier than it used to be, and some workplaces now offer financial education programs, she says.
 If your company doesn’t offer these services, the National Foundation for Credit Counseling can help connect you with a credit counselor.
 If you can’t afford a counselor, Davidson recommends teaming with a friend or family member and holding each other accountable for your spending each month.

 Track Your Expenses

 Keeping track of your spending patterns will help you stay out of debt, says Kevin Gallegos, credit and debt expert and vice president of Phoenix operations at Freedom Financial Network.
-Apps like Mint and GoodBudget can help you do this without the hassle.
+Apps like You Need A Budget (YNAB) and GoodBudget can help you do this without the hassle.

 Once you’ve tracked your spending for a few months, Gallegos recommends taking a hard look at where you can cut back.
 “Most people are surprised to find how much they spend each day on small items,” he says.

-While it might be tempting to close your credit card accounts once you’ve paid them off, experts agree that it’s not a good idea.
+While it might be tempting to close your credit card accounts once you’ve gotten them down to a zero balance, experts agree that it’s not a good idea.
 “The longer you hold a card, the more valuable it is in your credit card score determination,” Gallegos says.